Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 Nose

-A floral and elegant bouquet, with typical mineral notes of flint and gunflint
+An elegant floral bouquet with typical mineral aromas of flint and gunflint

 Palate

-A beautiful texture and lovely richness lead to a long finish, with plenty of class and complexity, and a salty finish
+A beautiful texture and lovely richness lead to a lovely, long finish, with plenty of class, complexity, and a salty finish

 Open